ISC-Project-Phoenix/design/software/ros/obj_tracker.md

 4. Solve the assignment problem between tracks and points by finding the paring assignment that minimizes the cost (hungarian algorithm)
 5. Take the resulting assignment vector $A_i$, where the value of each index contains the $j$ that track $i$ is paired with
    1. Note that, by the assignment problem, all tracks had to be paired with a point, even if not valid.
+   2. For non-square matricies, $A_i$ will be -1 for trackers who were not paired to any detection.
+When there are more detections then trackers, the non-paired detections will simply not appear in $A_i$
-7. For each $ij$ pairing where $C_ij > threshold$, increase the number of missed frames on tracker $i$ by 1.
+7. For each $ij$ pairing where $C_ij > threshold$ or $A_i < 0$, increase the number of missed frames on tracker $i$ by 1.
 Mark these skipped trackers in set $S$.
 Note that $threshold$ is the distance value in meters that a track-detection pair must be under in order to be valid, because of 5.1
    1. If tracker $i$'s missed frames is > some missed frames tolerence, then delete the tracker
 8. For each $ij$ where $i \not\in S$, correct track $i$'s kalman filter by treating the detection as a measurement
    1. Also set $i$'s missed frames counter to 0
-9. For each $j$ not in $A_i - S$ (new detections), create a new tracker and initalize with the current detection point
+9. For each $j$ not in $A_i$ (new detections), create a new tracker and initalize with the current detection point
 10. Publish the state of each tracker (either as just a pose, or with tracking id)

 ### References